Accio/AMIDD/docs/README.md

 <p id="lec6"></p>
-### Lecture 6: Statistical model and machine learning
+### Lecture 6: Statistical, machine learning, and artificial intelligence models

-In lecture 6, we will explore statistical and machine-learning based models.
+In lecture 6, we will explore statistical, machine learning (ML), and artificial intelligence (AI) models and their applications in drug discovery.

 * [Slides of lecture 6]({{site.assetbaseurl}}{% link assets/2026/06/AMIDD-2026-06-statistical-and-causal-modelling.pdf %})
 * Offline activities: